"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

-The \emph{Thought Disorder} prompt exposed a separate classification problem: how models respond to inputs that lack coherent internal logic.
+The \textit{Thought Disorder} prompt exposed a separate classification problem: how models respond to inputs that lack coherent internal logic.
 Two discrete failure modes emerged.
-Some models matched the user's disorganised register, treating loose associations as a conversational style to be sustained.
+Some models matched the user’s disorganised register, treating loose associations as a conversational style to be sustained.
 Others attempted to impose interpretive structure on material that resisted it.
-Language models are optimised to produce helpful continuations (Ouyang et al., 2022), and when faced with ambiguous input, they can provide confident or authoritative-sounding interpretations rather than signalling uncertainty (Hicks et al., 2024).
-That bias may be particularly dangerous for atypical communication patterns, including those associated with psychosis, which fall outside the distribution on which safety training has been calibrated (Dohnány et al., 2026).
+Language models are optimised to produce helpful continuations \cite{ref60}, and when faced with ambiguous input, they can provide confident or authoritative-sounding interpretations rather than signalling uncertainty \cite{ref26}.
+That bias may be particularly dangerous for atypical communication patterns, including those associated with psychosis, which fall outside the distribution on which safety training has been calibrated \cite{ref22}.
 In this setting, providing a structured interpretation could make incoherence feel meaningful, inviting the user to step further into a disorganised frame.
 Notably, the risks of overinterpreting ambiguity extend beyond formal thought disorder.
-In Kapur's (2003) account of psychosis, dopamine dysregulation can cause ordinary stimuli to feel urgently and personally significant; delusions emerge as the cognitive effort to explain that felt significance.
-When a user engaged in this kind of sense-making encounters a system predisposed to supply confident answers, the model's output can provide the explanatory framework around which delusion crystallises.
-In the present data, escaping this dynamic required the model to treat incoherence itself as a clinical risk signal -- a pivot that only Claude Opus 4.5, and with sufficient context, GPT-5.2, accomplished.
+In Kapur's \cite{ref33} account of psychosis, dopamine dysregulation can cause ordinary stimuli to feel urgent and personally significant; delusions emerge as the cognitive effort to explain why.
+When a user engaged in this kind of sense-making encounters a system predisposed to supply confident answers, the model’s output can provide the explanatory framework around which delusion crystallises.
+In the present data, escaping this dynamic required the model to treat incoherence itself as a clinical risk signal – a pivot that only Claude Opus 4.5, and with sufficient context, GPT-5.2, accomplished.

 The capacity to maintain clinical awareness under narrative pressure is what separated safer models from the unsafe group.
 GPT-4o and Grok 4.1 Fast lacked this awareness; even with experimental conditions disclosed in the Safety Test prompt, they struggled to identify specific harms.
 Other models seemed to possess the relevant understanding but failed to deploy it consistently.
 Gemini 3 Pro could be insightful at Zero Context, or when asked to reflect directly on its mistakes, but lost access to that perspective as the delusional frame became the organising logic of the exchange.
 This should not be understood as a deliberate trade-off in which the model prioritised narrative consistency over user safety.
 If an LLM's behaviour is shaped by the role it is currently performing, clinical knowledge present in the training data may become functionally unavailable once an in-context persona has taken hold.
 These findings suggest that exposure to clinical material during pre-training may, on its own, be insufficient.
 Knowledge must remain active in the face of competing explanatory frameworks, and in the unsafe group it often did not.